 Grant Hill Rookie Card Value

-If you would like help buying a Grant Hill RC please email us at email@example.com and we will be glad to help.
+If you want help buying a Grant Hill RC, please email us at email@example.com, and we will be glad to help.

 Ownership Disclosure: None

-At the moment, his rookie cards are fairly inexpensive, but he’s been retired for less than a decade.
+His rookie cards are relatively inexpensive at the moment, but he’s been retired for less than a decade.
 He only made it into the HoF a few years ago, so there’s still time for his cards to pick up in price in the coming years.

 There’s a distinct lack of signed options on the market, and parallels are almost non-existent for his RCs.
-However, you shouldn’t let that stop you from picking up a Hill rookie card or two, as they’re not overpriced considering his many accolades and awards.
+However, it would help if you didn’t let that stop you from picking up a Hill rookie card or two, as they’re not overpriced, considering his many accolades and awards.